 You have the opportunity to choose which test you would like to take.
 The GED is computer based with four sections.
 HiSet offers a paper based test or computer based test with five sections.
-The TASC has five sections and is also offered on computer or on paper.

 If you would like further information on post-secondary education, training, trade, or need a GED/HSE Voucher Number, please see below: